 It's difficult to find a single 'rule' that encompasses the power of dynamic shapes in composition, but Hogarth's Line of Beauty gets close.
 In 1753, the English printmaker and writerWilliam HogarthWilliam Hogarth wrote the brilliant book Analysis of Beauty, which you can and should read on Obelisk, here.
 In Analysis, Hogarth writes 'the serpentine line, by its waving and winding at the same time different ways, leads the eye in a pleasing manner along the continuity of its variety.'
 And there's our hint: curves and dynamic shapes lead the eye, keeping the viewer's focus moving around the image.

-Next, we'll look at some advanced composition techniques, and yes, we'll talk about the golden ratio.
+Next, we'll look at some advanced composition techniques.